Edgelands and Urban Agriculture

 The emerging of themes focused on a new consideration of the role of the spaces in-between the urban and the rural and on the relationship of city and agriculture or of production and consumption and leisure, have drawn the attention of planning and urban and landscape design to a specific typology of “urban agriculture”, which plays economic, spatial, ecological and social roles.
 As stated by RUAF-Resource Centres on Urban Agriculture, “Urban agriculture is not a relict of the past that will fade away (urban agriculture increases when the city grows) nor brought to the city by rural immigrants that will lose their rural habits over time.
 It is an integral part of the urban system”.
 Besides the economical value of urban agriculture, planners and urban designers consider more and more the green and open space not only as an aesthetic and ecological issue, but also as potential social space for people, where creative and cultural activities, often integrated with new agricultural uses, can find an attractive destination.

-The Studio aims at exploring these planning and design issues, implementing with an interdisciplinary approach the concept of "urban agriculture" and realizing design experiences at different scales, applied to some areas in the western sector of the Milan urban region, taking in account the relationship with the Milan 2015 Expo site and the specific theme of the event “Feeding the planet.
+The Studio aims at exploring these planning and design issues, implementing with an interdisciplinary approach the concept of "urban agriculture" and realizing design experiences at different scales, applied to some areas in the western sector of the city of Milan, within the framework of the project Re-forming Milan, taking in account the relationship with the Milan 2015 Expo site and the specific theme of the event “Feeding the planet.
 Energy for life”.

 The Studio program includes a workshop at the ANCB – AEDES NETWORK CAMPUS in Berlin (DE), where relevant investments and projects have been dedicated since a long time to enhance the quality of green open spaces of different scale and typologies in the city and in the region.